 If Stony Hill was going to make a red wine, their Cabernet Sauvignon is exactly the style of wine they would make.
 This is a wine that is lean, focusing on good acidity, a balanced wine that is very food friendly.
 This is a style of wine that Napa in general has not seen in several decades.
 It is a wine that is lower in alcohol compared to today’s Napa standards – the 2011 vintage came in at exactly 13% (there are plenty of red wines made in Napa today that are 15% or higher alcohol).

 In 1948 when they planted their vineyards there were only about 200 acres of Chardonnay growing in California and most of the general wine consuming public was not even familiar with this variety.
 Their initial cuttings of Chardonnay came from Wente Winery in Livermore.
 Despite viticulturists encouraging them to plant other white varieties, the McCrea’s followed their gut instinct and planted Chardonnay (along with some other varieties).
 Today their 30 acres of hillside vineyards range in elevation from about 800 to 1550 feet and are primarily dry farmed.
 Their oldest vines (Riesling) date from 1948 along with about an acre Sémillon dating from 1954.

 This is one of our favorite Napa wineries for the experience, its isolated feel and the actual wines.
 It is the oldest continuously operating winery in the Spring Mountain District.
-Until the winery and property was sold in 2018, Stony Hill was still owned by the McCreas and was being run by the 3rd and 4th generations.
+Until the winery and property were sold in 2018, Stony Hill was still owned by the McCreas and was being run by the 3rd and 4th generations.